Planning for Dynamics 365 User Adoption

 - Testing.
 Three aspects of testing will ensure errors do not get rolled out to the users.
 First, always test.
 Develop a testing cycle for your initial rollout and enhancements.
 Second, always test in a production-like environment.
 Even slight differences can cause errors to go unnoticed until they are deployed in production.
 Last, always test with the end-users security roles.
 A common mistake is testing as the system administrator and end-users do not have access to the feature or get errors.

 Creating and maintaining data quality is one of the most difficult aspects of maintaining a CRM database.
 That is why it is critical for organizations to plan how they will handle data.
-Here are some tips for promoting data quality.
+Training around reporting and business analytics come in here, but following these tips will also help ensure data quality.

 Start with Clean Data